Resources in the Event of an Incident

 Filing a Report

-We are always deeply concerned when behavior that may constitute sexual misconduct, dating or domestic violence, dating or domestic misconduct, stalking or sexual harassment comes to our attention, and we would very much like to gather more information.
+We are always deeply concerned when behavior that may constitute sexual misconduct, dating or domestic violence, stalking or sexual harassment comes to our attention, and we would very much like to gather more information.
 We encourage you to file a report with Middlebury by contacting your program director, a Human Relations Officer (HRO), or the Civil Rights and Title IX Coordinator (see contact information below).
 Our policies are designed with the needs of students and employees in mind, and we make every effort to conduct investigations with care and sensitivity.
 If you are considering filing a complaint against a Middlebury student, faculty or staff member or other individual who participates in Middlebury’s program(s) but want to learn more about the investigation process before doing so, consider requesting an informational meeting with your director, an HRO, or the Civil Rights and Title IX Coordinator.
 You do not need to share any information about your experience during this conversation, and you are welcome to bring a support person with you if that would be helpful.

 You also have the right to report the incident to the police and/or seek a protective order from a court, in countries where this is available (or to choose not to do so).
 Middlebury will provide assistance if you decide to pursue either option.
 If you would like to request such assistance, or would just like to learn more about these options, please contact your School Abroad director, an HRO or the Civil Rights and Title IX Coordinator.
 Your Director can also connect you with local attorneys who can provide confidential advice on your options regarding contacting law enforcement and accessing the judicial system in the applicable jurisdiction.